Measurement of D$^0$ meson photoproduction in ultraperipheral heavy ion collisions: Abstract

 Ultraperipheral collisions (UPCs) of heavy ions serve as a powerful experimental tool for studying the gluonic structure of nuclei and for probing the evolution equations of quantum chromodynamics (QCD) for partons carrying a small fraction of the nucleon momentum, $x$~\cite{Strikman:2005yv, Klein:2020fmr}.
 The UPCs occur when the impact parameter of the collision exceeds the sum of the radii of the two nuclei.
 At ultrarelativistic energies, the Lorentz-contracted electromagnetic fields surrounding the heavy ions act as sources of high-energy quasireal photons, leading to abundant photonuclear interactions.
 An overview of recent UPC results from CMS can be found in Ref.~\cite{CMS:2024krd}.

 For LHC energies in particular, the large flux of high-energy photons results in sizeable cross sections for the production of heavy quarks~\cite{Klein:2002wm,Cacciari:2025tgr}.
 Charm photoproduction in UPCs occurs when a quasireal photon emitted from one nucleus interacts with a gluon from the other nucleus, forming a charm quark-antiquark pair (\ccbar).
 Measurements of the production yields of charmed hadrons, which result from the hadronization of \PQc quarks, are sensitive to the gluon distribution in the target nucleus~\cite{Behnke:2015qja}.
 Because of their large masses relative to $\Lambda_\text{ QCD}$, the energy scale below which strong coupling becomes large, the production of heavy quarks can be described by perturbative QCD (pQCD) calculations down to zero transverse momentum \pt.
 In photonuclear events, the energy scale of the interaction (\Qsquared) and the $x$ value of the scattered partons in the nucleus can be inferred from the transverse momenta and rapidities of the final-state \PQc quarks.
 Consequently, by measuring charmed meson yields as functions of \pt and rapidity ($y$) the properties of gluons in the nucleus can be constrained across different $x$ and \Qsquared regions.
+Similarly, jets produced in UPCs have been used to probe the properties of partons in the nucleus~\cite{ATLAS:2024mvt}.
 The low particle multiplicities and negligible backgrounds from strong interactions that characterize such events ensure that the fragmentation and hadronization of \PQc quarks in UPCs occur in a vacuum-like environment, without significant modifications caused by the presence of a large number of color-carrying partons~\cite{ALICE:2016yta,LHCb:2017yua,CMS:2018loe,ALICE:2020wfu,LHCb:2023rpm}.
 Calculations of heavy-quark production in UPCs have so far been performed at leading order in perturbation theory either within the collinear factorization approach~\cite{Klein:2002wm,Goncalves:2001vs,Goncalves:2003is,Adeluyi:2012ds} or using the color glass condensate (CGC) framework~\cite{Goncalves:2003is,Gimeno-Estivill:2025rbw}.
 More recently, G$\gamma$A-FONLL~\cite{Cacciari:2025tgr} has extended these studies to next-to-leading-order accuracy within collinear factorization.

 In this Letter, we present the first measurement of the photonuclear production cross section of inclusive \PDz mesons (including beauty-hadron decays) in UPCs.
 The data presented here probe, for the first time in photonuclear collisions, the parton distribution functions of lead nuclei for $x$ ranging from about $3\ten{-4}$ to $3\ten{-2}$ and \Qsquared from about 18 to $600\GeV^{2}$.
 Tabulated results are provided in the \textsc{HEPData} record for this analysis~\cite{HEPData}.